Q: What is AWS DeepRacer

 Q: How do I race in the DeepRacer League?

-There are two ways to participate in the AWS DeepRacer League in 2019, in-person at select AWS events or online in the 3D racing simulator:
+There are two ways to participate in the AWS DeepRacer League in 2020, at AWS Summits globally or online in the 3D racing simulator:

-2. Summit Circuit: Join us at any of the twenty-two in-person race events globally, where we will help you build and train a model at a workshop, or you can bring one you have trained at home.
-You can then put your model to the test and compete on the track at the event.
-There are no limits on how many of the 22 events you can participate in.
-Simply register for and attend the events you want to race at, and we’ll see you there!
+2. Summit Circuit: Join us at any AWS Summit or AWS Summit Online events globally, where we will help you build and train a model at a workshop, or you can bring one you have trained at home.
+You can then put your model to the test and compete on the track in time trial and head-to-head formats.
+There are no limits on how many Summit events you can participate in.
+Simply register for and attend the AWS Summits you want to race at, and we’ll see you there!

 Q: How many times can I enter the League?

-There is no limit on the number of races you can enter, in person or virtually.
-In fact, participating in multiple racing events (at a summit or select AWS events, or a virtual monthly challenge), increases your chances of winning one of the prizes to advance to re:Invent 2019, and race for the AWS DeepRacer Championship Cup.
-You can race in any combination of Summit Circuit races and Virtual Circuit races, plus you can race at multiple races in each Circuit.
+There is no limit on the number of races or race formats you can enter, in-person or virtually.
+In fact, participating in multiple racing events (at a summit or select AWS events, or a Virtual Circuit race), increases your chances of winning one of the prizes to advance to compete for the Championship Cup.
+You can race in any combination of Summit Circuit races and Virtual Circuit races, plus you can participate in multiple races and formats in each Circuit.

 Q: Do I have to build my own model to race?